-This code relies upon all of the same input as the SCREEN parameter described above and can safely change the same things.
-Defaults to no code.

-(Optional) The array that should receive the output list of found entries.
+This and a reliance all of the same input on the gamean non-meter described This code relies upon all of the same input as the screen parameter described above and can safely change the same things.
+Defaults to no code. target_root: (Optional) The array that should receive the output list of found entries.
 This must be a closed array reference and can be either local or global.

-If the TARGET\ROOT is not passed, the list is returned descendent from ^TMP("DILIST",\$J).

-msg\root: (Optional) The array that should receive any error messages.
+If the target_root parameter is not passed, the list is returned descendent from ^TMP("DILIST",\$J ). msg_root: (Optional) The array that should receive any error messages.
 This must be a closed array reference and can be either local or global.
-For example, if MSG\ROOT equals "OROUT(42)", any errors generated appear in OROUT(42,"DIERR").

-If the MSG\ROOT is not passed, errors are returned descendent from ^TMP("DIERR",\$J).
+For example, if msg_root equals "OROUT(42)", any errors generated appear in OROUT(42,"DIERR").
+If the msg_root parameter is not passed, errors are returned descendent from ^TMP(''DIERR'',\$J ).
+Output target_root: The examples in this section assume that the output from the Finder was returned in the default location descendent from ^TMP("DILIST",\$J), but it could just as

-The examples in this section assume that the output from the Finder was returned in the default location descendent from ^TMP("DILIST",\$J), but it could just as well be in an array specified by the caller in the TARGET\ROOT parameter described above.
+The examples in this section assume that the output from the Finder was returned in the default location descendent from ^TMP("DILIST",\$J), but it could just as well be in an array specified by the caller in the target\root parameter described above.